jakesgordon/rack-rabbit/README.md

 RackRabbit will...

-  * Create, and manage, a cluster of worker processes that will each...
+  * Manage a cluster of worker processes that will each...
   * Subscribe to a queue (or an exchange)
   * Convert incoming messages into a suitable Rack environment
   * Call your Rack app to handle the message